 Symptoms of Haglund Deformity

 There is a noticeable swelling on the back of heel [also called bump].
 There is a history of pain at the insertion of Achilles tendon on the calcaneum.
-The examination of the back of heel might be warm, tender and reveal redness.
+The examination of the back of the heel might be warm, tender and reveal redness.

 Lab studies are not required for the diagnosis of Haglund Deformity but may be done to rule out other possible causes of retrocalcaneal bursitis.